timgit/pg-boss/docs/readme.md

 As with queue policies, using `singletonKey` will extend throttling to allow one job per key within the time slot.

-**Dead Letter Queues**

-* **deadLetter**, string

-When a job fails after all retries, if a `deadLetter` property exists, the job's payload will be copied into that queue,  copying the same retention and retry configuration as the original job.

 ```js
 const payload = {